bobholt/coding-standards/src/documents/pages/html.html.md

 ## HTML5 Boilerplate ##

 The [HTML5 Boilerplate](http://html5boilerplate.com/) offers a quick and easy template for any HTML5 site.
-It is the combined result of hundreds of developers contributing knowledge and best practices.
+It is the combined result of many many developers contributing knowledge and best practices.
 You should strongly consider using it as the basis for any new project.

 ## Doctype ##